Eniafe128/Drug-Inventory-Management-System/README.md

 ## Project Overview
 This project was developed as Case Study Project #2 for the Python Study Group.
 It simulates a simple drug inventory management system for HealthyLife Pharmacy using only basic Python concepts.

+## About the Project
+The Drug Inventory Management System is a beginner-friendly Python application developed as part of the Python Study Group Case Study Project #2.
+It simulates a simple inventory management system for HealthyLife Pharmacy, where drug stock is monitored and updated using fundamental Python programming concepts.

+The project addresses common inventory management challenges faced by pharmacies, such as inaccurate stock calculations, unnoticed stock shortages, expired medications remaining on shelves, poor profit estimation, and inefficient purchasing decisions.

 ## Project Goal
 To build a drug inventory checker that:
 - Calculates remaining stock